bicycle wheel truing gauge clamp

 thingiverse

-This is to measure the warp in a bicycle wheel (rim) so you can tighten up the spokes and make it true again (don't forget to pay attention to roundness as well - make small adjustments working around the wheel until it looks good - the nipple is like a nut and the end of the spoke is threaded into the nipple so looking from the outside of the rim it's lefty loosy righty tighty - you want to straighten mostly by tightening as spokes tend to stretch over time - but don't over tighten - if you have any missing/broken spokes you'll have to replace them in order get it very true) the m10 bolt is the gauge (you can counter-tighten an m10 nut to fix this gauge pin in place) the m5 bolt tightens the clamp both m5 and m10 threads should match standard bolts and nuts (0.8mm pitch for m5 and 1.5mm pitch for m10) It's the second iteration of the clamp.
-I've moved the gauge threads closer to the open side of the clamp, trimmed up the clamp fingers, and shaved some off the inside of the sliding carriage so that it doesn't end up fused to the body.
-It breaks free quite easily now.
-I'm using a steel m5 bolt for the clamp bolt rather than messing around trying to print the fine threads so that they work well. next, maybe I will make a knob to go on the head of the m5 bolt to make it easier to turn
+To measure the warp in a bicycle wheel's rim, you'll need to tighten the spokes and get it back to being true again.
+Pay close attention to roundness as well - make small adjustments working your way around the wheel until it looks good.
+The nipple is like a nut, with the end of the spoke threaded into it, so from outside the rim, remember that lefty loosy righty tighty.
+You want to straighten mostly by tightening, as spokes tend to stretch over time, but don't over tighten - if you have any missing or broken spokes, you'll need to replace them in order to get it very true.
+The M10 bolt is used as a gauge, and you can counter-tighten an M10 nut to fix this gauge pin in place.
+The M5 bolt tightens the clamp.
+Both M5 and M10 threads should match standard bolts and nuts - 0.8mm pitch for M5 and 1.5mm pitch for M10.
+This is the second iteration of the clamp, with the gauge threads moved closer to the open side of the clamp, the clamp fingers trimmed up, and some shaved off the inside of the sliding carriage so it doesn't get fused to the body.
+It now breaks free quite easily.
+A steel M5 bolt is being used for the clamp bolt instead of printing fine threads that don't work well.
+Next, a knob might be made to go on the head of the M5 bolt to make it easier to turn.

 Download Model from thingiverse